dragonpilot-community/.github/profile/README.md

      - **DE2E Adapt Accel Mode:** Enable this if you wish to use accel mode in DE2E.
    - **Enable Device Temp Check:** Override openpilot temperature safe check to engage
    - **Enable Max Ctrl Speed Check:** allows openpilot run at more than 95 mph

-- `Dragonpilot UI tab`
-   - **Display Mode:** Standard = stock, On-Road = The display will be off when driving (excluding warnings), MAIN = The display will be off when ACC Main is on (excluding warnings), OP = The display will be off when OP is enabled (excluding warnings), Off = The display will be off completely (including warnings).
-REBOOT REQUIRED.
-   - **Alert Volume:** The audible alert mode determines whether or not the device will emit a sound when there is an alert.
-Standard = The device will emit a sound for all alerts, Warning = The device will only emit a sound for warnings, Off = The device will not emit any sound.
-   - **Screen Brightness:** Adjust your screen brightness.
-   - **Display Speed:** Enable this to display your current speed.
-   - **Display Event/Steer Icon:** Enable this to display the icon.
-   - **Display Driver Monitor Indicator:** Enable this to display the icon,
-   - **Display side info** Enable this to display steering angle/lead car/distance/engine RPM.
-   - **Display Top Info:** Enable this to display time / system temp / battery level.
-   - **Display Lead Speed/Distance:** Display detected lead objects' speed and distance.
-   - **Display Driver Camera:** Display Driver Camera when reversing.
-   - **Rainbow Path:** For all the tesla fanboy's..

-- `Dragonpilot Cars tab`
-   - **Enable SnG Mod Toyota:** Enable this to fix stop and go (SnG) issue on some models.
-Reboot required.
-   - **Enable FM Physical Button Ctrl Toyota:** Enable this to link Following Distance Mode (FM) control to the physical button (TSS2).\ONLY WORK ON SOME OF TSS1 VEHICLES WITH SDSU.
-Reboot required.
-   - **Enable AM Physical Button Ctrl Toyota:** Enable this to link Accel Mode (AM) control to the physical button (TSS2).
-ONLY WORK ON SOME OF TSS1 VEHICLES.
-Reboot require.
-   - **Enable Enhance BSM Requests:** Enabling this will block alc for all the car's that has stock factor BSM that openpilot currently do not support.
-(Prius TSS2 and Rav4 TSS1 has been fully tested and working) also allow's your toyota/lexus see more object's.
-Reboot require.
-   - **Turn On Cruise Speed Override Toyota:** This feature will let you set your cruise speed below vehicle standard. (usually at 26~40 km/h)
-   - **Enable Door Auto Lock Toyota:** Enable this to lock doors when drive above 25 km/h.
-ONLY WORK ON SOME VEHICLES.
-   - **Enable Door Auto Unlock Toyota:** Enable this to unlock doors when shift to gear P. ONLY WORK ON SOME VEHICLES.
-   - **Enable TSS2 RAV4 Special PID Tune:** Enable this to use a special PID tune on 2019+ TSS2 RAV4.
-Reboot Required.
-   - **Enable TSS-P Prius Special Torque Tune:** Enable this to use a special Torque tune on PRIUS 2017 w/ bad angle sensor.
-Reboot Required.
-   - **Enable Reverse ACC Set speed:** Enabling this will reverse set acc short press +5 jump, Long press +1 Jump.
-Reboot Required.
-   - **Enable EPS Mod Mod Honda:** Enable this will increase steering, USE IT ONLY if you have a modded EPS firmware.
-Reboot required.
-   - **Display Below Steer Speed Alert Mazada** Enable this will show below steer speed alert.Thanks to @TheCrowd
-   - **Bypass Dashcam mode Mazada** Enable this to bypass dashcam mode.

-- `Dragonpilot Maps tab`
- - **DP NAV:**
-      - **Enable Nav.:** This will let use the build in Navigation.
-Reboot required.
-        - **Enable Local Nav Server:** This will let use Navigation feature with your own access key.
-Use web interface to control it: *http://<device_ip>:8082* or scan the qr code on the sidebar.
-You will need to apply your own mapbox token at https://www.mapbox.com/.
-Internet access from mobile phone (tethering) is required.
-Reboot required.
-        - **Search Destination using Google Maps:** This will allow you to search destination in google map api.
-You will need to apply your own google map api key.
-Enter your key detail in web interface once it's enabled.
-        - **Show Full Screen Nav.:** This will show navigation in full screen.
-Please tap green boarder if you wish to switch back drive view.

 User Data
 ================